garnettr/dynamicPoster/README.md

 > While working through my [Udemy Course](demy.com/course/understand-javascript/), I thought it would be a great idea to build a mini project to practice the patterns I was learning.

-### What the Web app does:
+### What the Web App does:

-This project is a typography poster that is dynamically generated using your information.
+Dynamically generates a typography poster based on the users information.

 ##### It asks 8 basic questions:
 First Name, Last Name, Hobby 1, Hobby 2, Job Title, Pet Name, Color and Favorite Number